joengelh/multichain-ansible-automation/README.md

 This is a webaplication used to display broad metrics about the distributed ledger.
 It can be accessed at the serviceProviders address: **<server_ip>:{{ explorerPort }}**

 ### getting_started.py
-At the end of the Ansible Playbook run **deploy.yml** a pythonscript in the projects root directory is created containing an import of a [python module](https://github.com/coblo/mcrpc) and the connection details to the serviceProvider node.
+At the end of the Ansible Playbook run **deploy.yml** a pythonscript in the projects root directory is created containing the connection details to the serviceProvider node.
 With this script you can start developing your multichain solution right away.

 ### multichain-supplychain-demo